WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 Make sure that your texts are accurate and mistakes free.
 Check your Spelling with WebSpellChecker plugin.

 == Description ==
-WebSpellChecker plugin for WordPress allows to see and correct your spelling mistakes while you are typing.
+WebSpellChecker plugin for WordPress allows you to see and correct your spelling mistakes while you are typing.
 No need for manual checking of your texts for spelling mistakes: the multi-language spell checking mechanism integrated into your website will do it for you.

-The free version of WebSpellChecker plugin is available with a banner ad and it is limited to 5,000 sessions per month.
-With the Pro version you can check spelling across a list of your websites with no usage limitation.
+The free version of WebSpellChecker plugin is available with a banner ad and it is limited to 50K spell checking requests per year.
+With the Pro version you can check spelling with more languages across a list of your websites with extended usage limitations and additional features.

-WebSpellChecker plugin uses hosted spelling checking services provided by WebSpellChecker LLC company.
-In order to migrate to Pro version of WebSpellChecker plugin, you need to subscribe to the Hosted Services on WebSpellChecker.net website.
+WebSpellChecker plugin uses cloud spelling checking services provided by WebSpellChecker LLC company.
+In order to migrate to the Pro version of WebSpellChecker plugin, you need to subscribe to the Cloud Services on the WebSpellChecker.net website.

 == Installation ==
 = From your WordPress dashboard =